 During Jazz Language sessions students will learn to embody a variety of skills necessary to the process of learning and performing jazz music.
 Faculty will guide the students through improvisation techniques as learned through melody, harmony, and form.
 At the end of the Academy students will better understand jazz repertoire and how to acquire new jazz concepts on their own.

-Students will receive one private lesson during the course of the Academy.
+Students will participate in daily group lessons specific to their instrument.
 Faculty will assess the specific needs of the students on their instrument and give instruction for them to take home.

 Every student will participate in a Big Band during the Academy.
 These ensemble formats are coached by faculty with a deep understanding of the big band cannon and introduce students to iconic jazz music through seminal composers and arrangers as Duke Ellington, Benny Carter, and Frank Foster, among others.